knightsUCF/SpaceGame/marketing/readme.md

 # EASY MONEY

 Game developers are usually not very good at advertising, which is usually not within their skillset.
 But if we look at this from the perspective of: if we just write this blog post we will instantly generate a few thousand dollars of sales in the next few days -- that will be motivation enough to work on marketing and writing up these articles, or sending press kits out, or whatever else we can do advertise the game.

+# PROOFREAD, PROOFREAD, PROOFREAD

+Make sure to utilize all the writing craftsmanship when writing blog post.
+Edit the writing a number of times, read out loud, set aside for a few days, and then read out loud again, continously layering your talent and improving the quality bar.